6sense vs Apollo: Key Differences and Insights

 Apollo's AI is embedded across the outreach workflow.

 The platform uses Google Gemini to power natural language lead list building, email personalization, call summaries, CRM auto-updates, and pre-meeting intelligence.
-Apollo calls itself the "industry's first fully agentic end-to-end GTM platform" since its October 2025 ApolloNEXT conference.
+The AI features are practical and accessible: a rep can describe their ideal prospect in plain English and get a filtered list, or let AI draft a personalized email using CRM data and recent company news.
+Apollo positions itself as the industry's first fully agentic end-to-end GTM platform following its ApolloNEXT conference.

 ZoomInfo's AI reasons across the full GTM Context Graph.

 GTM Studio lets marketers and GTM engineers build and launch plays using natural language, with AI agents handling enrichment, scoring, routing, and message creation.
+For the marketing_demandgen buyer, this means ABM programs that don't require a separate orchestration platform: audience building, campaign sequencing, and attribution can run from the same system that holds your verified contact data.

 The difference: 6sense's AI acts on intent signals.
 Apollo's AI acts on contact data and engagement history.
-ZoomInfo's AI acts on the GTM Context Graph, which connects both with conversational context and outcome patterns across thousands of deals.
+ZoomInfo's AI acts on the GTM Context Graph, which connects both with conversational context and outcome patterns from thousands of deals.

 Integration flexibility and data portability